awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities.md

 Because mobile carriers must approve new short codes before making them active, they are less likely to flag messages sent from short codes as unsolicited\.

-When you use dedicated short codes to send SMS messages, you can send a higher volume of messages per 24\-hour period than you can when you use other types of originating identities\.
+When you use dedicated short codes to send SMS messages, you can send a higher volume of messages per 24\-hour period than you can when you use other types of origination identities\.
 In other words, you have a much higher *sending quota*\.
 You can also send a much higher volume of messages per second\.
 That is, you have a much higher *sending rate*\.

 **Important**